PoutineSyropErable/NIRFTSD/readme.md

 The goal is to use neural network to speedup physics simulation of solid deformation.
 Fixed topology means it would need to be trained for different shape.

-The end project would have a pipeline of
+The end project would have a pipeline of:

 (Physics simulation parameter) --(simulation encoder)--> Encoded simulations --(octree sdf calculator)--> Sdf queries values --(opencl code)--> screen space recreation.

 It currently works with:

-(Phys sim parameters) ---(expensive physics simulation)----> list of points cloud --(mesh encoding)--> List of latent vectors "Comment" --(sdf calculator)--> list of sdfs values --(marching cube recreation)--> recreated shape "Comment" --(whatever 3d engine is used)--> screen space recreation
+(Phys sim parameters) ---(expensive physics simulation)----> list of points cloud --(mesh encoding)--> List of latent vectors --(sdf calculator)--> list of sdfs values --(marching cube recreation)--> recreated shape --(whatever 3d engine is used)--> screen space recreation

 Note: "comment is used to add newlines without wrapping.
 To be removed, just imagine it doesn't exist for now" since -- is a special markdown symbol